How to Apply

 The Department of Occupational and Recreational Therapies at the University of Utah is committed to policies of equal opportunity and nondiscrimination on the basis of race, national origin, sex, age, or status as an individual with a disability in all of its programs and activities, including but not limited to, student admissions and student financial assistance.
 Reasonable prior notice is needed to arrange accommodations.

-The University of Utah College of Health strives to promote diversity among its students, faculty, and staff with the realization that diverse perspectives and life experiences strengthen our academic community in multiple ways.
+The University of Utah College of Health strives to promote diversity and inclusion among its students, faculty, and staff with the realization that diverse perspectives and life experiences strengthen our academic community in multiple ways.
 By creating a welcoming and supportive environment that encourages academic excellence and diverse perspectives, we work toward the creation of opportunities for all to learn from one another by sharing our wealth of talents and histories.
-All of our departments offer degrees in professions focused on health, wellness, and research.
-With the increasing rich complexity of our population, we recognize the need to address diversity of healthcare professionals in order to provide the highest quality of care and culturally responsive research.
+Each of our departments offer degrees in professions focused on health, wellness, and research.
+With the increasingly rich complexity of our population, we recognize the need for our graduates to reflect the diversity of our community.
 Furthermore, we also recognize the strong and positive impact a diverse collective of faculty, staff, students, and alumni can have on issues of health equity and the valuable role our College can play in reducing health disparities for all populations.

 Hepatitis B for Incoming Students